mnooner256/ClassCalendar/README.md

 library, no external libraries are needed.
 The best means to understand what goes into a specification file is to read the example in the repository.

+To be clear, you only need the gencal script.
+The other files are there as example input and example style sheets.

 Usage
 -----